Icelk/kvarn.org/public/ctl/index.md

 Requires both the capabilities necessitated by [`shutdown`](#shutdown) and that the OS is UNIX & !Solaris & !illumos.
 This is also what [is required by handover](/shutdown-handover.#handover).

-If handover isn't available, there will be a small gap where no listener are online.
+If handover isn't available, there will be a small gap where no listener is online - if someone requests the webpage during the ~0.4s window, they get a `Server couldn't be reached` error from their browser.

+If the argument `wait` is passed (`kvarnctl reload wait`), the command doesn't return until the old instance has been shut down.

 ## `wait`